nasa/nos3/docs/wiki/Scenario_Flight_Build.md

 Both the NOS3 build (cpu1) and the flight target (cpu2) will be built for FSW with simulators also building for use with NOS3.
 The NOS3 files can be found at `./fsw/build/exe/cpu1` while the flight target is at `./fsw/build/exe/cpu2`.
 Note you'll need everything in that directory and subdirectories in addition to launching cFS from that location.

+### Conclusion
+Through this Scenario, you learned how to build NOS3 for use in flight - while also maintaining its availability for development.